How to Easily Create Powerful Video Tours for Your Listings

 Video equipment is too expensive, you say?
 If you’ve got a phone, you’re good to go.

 Not tech savvy enough to film and upload?
 Apps and social media platforms are making it easier than ever.

 No money to hire professional assistance?
-You don’t need it — in 2017, authentic videos are way better than overproduced, highly stylized ones.
+You don’t need it — today, authentic videos are way better than overproduced, highly stylized ones.

 Creating videos for your real estate listings can improve your ranking in search engine results, attract more prospective buyers and clients, and boost your overall web presence.

 Read on for a crash course on how to easily create and publish listing videos that look good, sound good, and perform well.

 Thanks to the powers of personal tech and social media, realtors don’t need to hire a videographer, and set up a full-blown professional shoot to create vids for their listings.
 All that’s needed is a smartphone and an internet connection.
 Seriously.